Ask a doctor about a prescription for GLUCOLON 5 mg TABLETS

 Do not take Glucolón

-Be especially careful with Glucolón
+Be careful with Glucolón

 In elderly patients, the risk of hypoglycemia is higher.

-If you are in special situations (you have an accident, surgery, have an infection with fever), it may be necessary to administer insulin temporarily.
+If you are in special situations (you have an accident, surgery, have an infection with fever) it may be necessary to administer insulin temporarily.

 Use of other medications